 Property and equipment are recorded at cost when purchased or at fair value at the date of donation.
 Renewals and betterments are capitalized as additions to the related asset accounts, while repairs and maintenance are expensed as they are incurred.

-Construction in progress assets are not depreciated until the assets are placed in service.
 Property and equipment consist of the following and depreciation is computed using the straight-line method over the following estimated useful lives: